ssilver51/GABF/README.md

 # Background
 The Great American Beer Festival (shortened to GABF) is an annual beer festival/competition held in Denver, Colorado.
 The event was founded in 1982 in Boulder, CO and has grown to become the largest ticketed beer competition in the United States.
-In recent years the event has been held in the Colorado Convention Center, with as many as **800** participating breweries and **62,000** attendees (2018).
+In recent years the event has been held in the Colorado Convention Center, with as many as <strong>800</strong> participating breweries and <strong> 62,000</strong> attendees (2018).
 <br><br>
 The competition chooses winners by awarding bronze, silver, and gold medals for each beer category.
 GABF defines the criteria for these medals as:
 | Award  	| Description                                                                                                                                                         	|